 Accessibility in The Hog’s Head Inn

-The Hog’s Head Inn, however, is a pub and rooms earning it the status of an inn.
+However, the Hog’s Head Inn is a pub and rooms, earning it the status of an inn.

 Definition of Inn:

-Inn’s are generally establishments or buildings where travellers can seek lodging and, usually, food and drink.
-They are typically located in the country or along a highway
+Inns are generally establishments or buildings where travellers can seek lodging, food, and drink.
+They are typically located in the country or along a highway.

-I know accessibility is important to The Inn Collection Group.
-I can see that from the website where they have visual and audio features as well as their access statement on the front page.
+I know accessibility is essential to The Inn Collection Group.
+I can see that from the website, where they have visual and audio features and an access statement on the front page.

-For the size of The Hog’s Head Inn, the car park is huge.
-There are plenty of disabled parking spaces close to the entrance.
-When I say close, as you can see in the pictures, I mean as close as you can get to the walkway that leads to the entrance.
+For the size of The Hog’s Head Inn, the car park is enormous, and there are plenty of accessible parking spaces close to the entrance.
+When I say close, as seen in the pictures, I mean relative to the walkway leading to the door.

 Access to Pub and Accommodation

-The walkway is made up of paving slabs.
-As such, there are gaps between them but they’re not bumpy.
+The walkway comprises paving slabs with gaps between them, but they’re not bumpy.

-If you are a part-time wheelchair user, I would recommend using your chair because the walkway although not long, is still a walk.
+If you are a part-time wheelchair user, I recommend using your chair because the walkway is still a walk, although not long.

-Then you have to add on the distance to your room, using your chair makes sense.
+Then you have to add the distance to your room; using your chair makes sense.

-Access to reception is via a pair of large doors and a single door.
-The doors aren’t automatic.
-I managed them, but if you travel alone, they could be tricky.
+Access to reception is via a pair of large doors and a single entry.
+The doors aren’t automatic, and I managed them, but if you travel alone, they could be tricky.

-There is an intercom next to the door so you can call for assistance should you need to.
+There is an intercom next to the door to call for assistance should you need to.

-Reception is at the end of the bar and as such is quite high.
-There is, however, a break in the bar so it’s easy for members of staff to come around the counter to help you.
-I foolishly didn’t take a photo of the gap?
+Reception is at the end of the bar and is relatively high.
+There is, however, a break in the bar, so it’s easy for staff members to come around the counter to help you.
+I foolishly didn’t take a photo of the gap.